MinoThauros/TypeScriptBudgetAPp/README.md

-# DevFactory Chapter 2 by TimaTech
+# TheDevFactory Chapter 2 by TimaTech

 ## Overview